Ancestral Instrument Method for Causal Inference without Complete Knowledge: Background

 \begin{definition}[Markov equivalent MAGs~\cite{zhang2008completeness}] Two MAGs $\mathcal{M}_1$ and $\mathcal{M}_2$ with the same nodes are said to be \emph{Markov equivalent}, denoted $\mathcal{M}_1 \sim \mathcal{M}_2$, if for all triple nodes $X$, $Y$, $Z$, $X$ and $Y$ are m-separated by $Z$ in $\mathcal{M}_1$ if and only if $X$ and $Y$ are m-separated by $Z$ in $\mathcal{M}_2$. \end{definition}

 The set of all MAGs that encode the same set of m-separations form a \emph{Markov equivalence class}~\cite{spirtes2000causation}.
-A set of Markov equivalent MAGs can be represented by a PAG (Definition 2 in the main text).
+A set of Markov equivalent MAGs can be represented by a PAG and defined as below. \begin{definition}[PAG] Let $[\mathcal{M}]$ be the Markov equivalence class of a MAG $\mathcal{M}$.
+The PAG $\mathcal{P}$ for $[\mathcal{M}]$ is a partially mixed graph if (i). $\mathcal{P}$ has the same adjacent relations among nodes as $\mathcal{M}$ does; (ii).
+For an edge, its mark of arrowhead or mark of the tail is in $\mathcal{P}$ if and only if the same mark of arrowhead or the same mark of the tail is shared by all MAGs in $[\mathcal{M}]$. \end{definition}